Mario Nakić

-Mario Nakić (Марио Накић; born 14 June 2001) is a Serbian professional basketball player for Partizan Mozzart Bet of the Basketball League of Serbia (KLS), the ABA League and the EuroLeague.
+Mario Nakić (Марио Накић; born 14 June 2001) is a Serbian professional basketball player for Partizan Belgrade of the Serbian SuperLeague, the ABA League, and the EuroLeague.

 Early life and career

 Nakić was born in Belgrade, Serbia, FR Yugoslavia to a Croatian father and a Serbian mother.
 His father is Ivo Nakić, a former Croatian professional basketball player.
 His mother is Zorica Desnica.
 Nakić's older half-brother is Filip Živojinović, a son of Serbian former tennis player Slobodan Živojinović.

 He started his basketball career with the youth team of Zemun where he played until 2014.
 In the 2014–15 season, Nakić played with the youth selection of Serbian powerhouse Partizan.
 He moved to the Real Madrid's youth team one year later, for the 2015–16 season.
 He was selected to the all-tournament team for the 2017–18 season of the Next Generation Tournament.
 Nakić was a member of the Real Madrid U18 team that won the Next Generation Tournament in the 2018–19 season.
 He was named the MVP and selected to the all-tournament team after helping defeat Mega Bemax Belgrade in the final.
 He set championship game records with 33 points and a performance index rating of 41.